coderefinery/git-intro/_episodes/02-basics.md

 ### Writing useful commit messages

-We now understand that the first line of the commit message is very important.
+Using `git log --oneline` we understand that the first line of the commit message is very important.

 Good example:

 ```
-implement Pulay DIIS algorithm

-implement Pulay DIIS algorithm to accelerate SCF
-convergence and set it as default
+increase threshold alpha to 2.0

-this is based on [REF]
+the motivation for this change is
-this option can be deactivated with
-.NODIIS
+to enable ...
 ...
 ```